StarRocks/starrocks/docs/en/sql-reference/sql-functions/array-functions/unnest.md

 |    5 | [90,92]      |
 +------+--------------+

--- left join on true
+-- Use LEFT JOIN ON TRUE.
-select id, scores, unnest from student_score left join unnest(scores) as unnest on true order by 1, 3;
+SELECT id, scores, unnest FROM student_score LEFT JOIN unnest(scores) AS unnest ON TRUE ORDER BY 1, 3;
 +------+--------------+--------+
 | id   | scores       | unnest |
 +------+--------------+--------+